A mixed precision Jacobi SVD algorithm: A mixed precision Jacobi SVD algorithm

 \subsection{SVD in a lower precision}

-After the first stage, we have already transformed \(A\) to a square matrix \(X\) whose singular value decomposition is easier to compute.
-The goal of the second stage in our algorithm is to compute the singular value decomposition \(X=U_X\Sigma_XV_X\herm\) in a lower precision.
+After the first stage, we have already transformed \(A\) to a square matrix \(X\) whose SVD is easier to compute.
+The goal of the second stage in our algorithm is to compute the singular value decomposition \(X=U_X\Sigma V_X\herm\) in a lower precision.

 When computing the SVD in a lower precision, there are several possible choices, such as Jacobi algorithm, QR algorithm, and divide and conquer algorithm.
-The divide and conquer algorithm is not a good option for highly accurate computation because the computed singular vectors are often not sufficiently accurate so that many sweeps will be needed by the subsequent one-sided Jacobi algorithm after switching back to the working precision.
-Though in general QR algorithm is less accurate compared to Jacobi algorithm~\cite{DV1992}, Drma\v{c} pointed out in~\cite{D2017} that QR algorithm could compute the SVD accurately as long as it is carefully preconditioned (using the strategy discussed in Section~\ref{subsec:precond2}).
-Therefore we use either Jacobi algorithm or QR algorithm since they are relatively accurate.
+The divide and conquer algorithm is not a good option for highly accurate computation~\cite{DV1992,Demmel1997,DV2008b} because we observed that the computed singular vectors are often not sufficiently accurate so that many sweeps will be needed by the subsequent one-sided Jacobi SVD algorithm after switching back to the working precision.
+Though the QR algorithm is in general less accurate than the Jacobi algorithm~\cite{DV1992}, Drma\v{c} pointed out in~\cite{D2017} that the QR algorithm can compute the SVD accurately as long as it is carefully preconditioned (using the strategy discussed in Section~\ref{subsec:precond2}).
+Therefore we use either the Jacobi algorithm or the QR algorithm since they are relatively accurate.
 The choice mainly depends on the performance.

 In order to determine which algorithm is used, we check the orthogonality of \(X\) in the lower precision after QR preconditioning.
-When \(X\) has nearly orthogonal columns, Jacobi algorithm is chosen as it converges very rapidly due to the quadratic convergence; otherwise QR algorithm is used because it is in general faster.
+When the computed result \(\fllow(X)\) has nearly orthogonal columns (e.g., \(\lVert \fllow(X)\herm \fllow(X)-I\rVert=O(\machepslow^{1/2})\)), the Jacobi algorithm is chosen as it converges very rapidly due to the quadratic convergence; otherwise the QR algorithm is used because it is in general faster.

 Finally, we remark that there is no need to compute both left and right singular vectors of~\(X\) in this stage.
 In the subsequent subsection we shall see that it suffices to compute \(U_X\) only.